balaji-balu/telematics-gateway/docs/02-mosquitto-setup.md

 ```

 3. Testing Your Mosquitto Client:

-MQTT Broker: You'll need an MQTT broker running.
+*MQTT Broker*: You'll need an MQTT broker running.
 You can set up your own (e.g., Mosquitto, EMQX) or use a cloud-based MQTT service (e.g., CloudMQTT, HiveMQ Cloud).
 The example code above assumes you have a broker at your_mqtt_broker_address.

-MQTT Client (for testing): Use an MQTT client application on your development machine (or even on the OpenWrt device itself) to subscribe to the same topic (telematics/data in the example) that your telematics gateway is publishing to.
+*MQTT Client (for testing)*: Use an MQTT client application on your development machine (or even on the OpenWrt device itself) to subscribe to the same topic (telematics/data in the example) that your telematics gateway is publishing to.
 Some popular MQTT clients include:
 mosquitto_sub (command-line): Comes with Mosquitto.

-MQTT Explorer (GUI): Excellent for visualizing MQTT data.
+*MQTT Explorer (GUI)*: Excellent for visualizing MQTT data.

 MQTT.fx (GUI): Another popular option.